Overview of Prince2 Principles

 A stage by stage controlling and managing of the project is done.
 Updating the business case, risks, overall plan, and next stage planning are included in moving stages.
 PRINCE2 breaks a project into various stages of management.
 A management stage is very similar to a project phase.
 The entire project and its various aspects should be assessed, and all the pros and cons should be noted.
 All projects have at least two management stages; the first one deals with project initiation and the second one with project execution.

 5. Manage by Exception

 To set limits of delegated authority, Prince2 has clearly defined tolerances.
-If these tolerances are exceeded at a management level, it is referred to the next management level and it takes a decision on what to do next.
+If these tolerances are exceeded at a management level, it is referred to as the next management level, and it takes a decision on what to do next.
 These tolerance levels must be set for:

-- Risk: Risk is involved in no matter what we do in life and project is just a part of it.
-Hence, risk should be managed effectively or else it would lead to the failure of the project.
+- Risk: Risk is involved in no matter what we do in life, and a project is just a part of it.
+Hence, risk should be managed effectively, or else it would lead to the failure of the project.